 To achieve true mains pressure operation, the cold water line to the water heater should be the same size or bigger than the hot water line from the water heater.

-The minimum recommended cold pipe or solar preheat pipe and hot pipe size is DN20 for a single water heater installation.
-If more than one water heater is installed, refer to the table of minimum header pipe sizes on page 47.
+The minimum recommended cold pipe or solar preheat pipe and hot pipe size is DN20.

 IN-SERIES BOOSTER